ahmedsalah117/personalwebsite1/README.md

 I also used Formspree service to operate the contact form.

+Please note: The loading screen loads in 1 second on purpose.

 Check it out to learn more about my experience and projects.